Tell state leaders to act ASAP to let communities reduce speed limits

 Current California law means speed limits are set based on how fast most drivers are going, not on what’s needed to keep people safe.

 A Zero Traffic Fatalities Task Force has been meeting in Sacramento to discuss speed setting.
 Unfortunately, not all members believe that changing the approach to setting speed limits is a priority.
-And it desperately needs to be when the Task Force issues its report in early December.
+And it desperately needs to be when the Task Force issues its upcoming report.

 Please email the members of the Zero Traffic Fatalities Task Force now to urge a strong recommendation for changing the “85th percentile rule” for setting speed limits in 2020.